GhostGamedev/ghostgamedev.github.io/posts/drafts/2025-11-21-beginner-gamedev.md

 I suppose I'm currently trying these things, and I'll see how it goes!

 Due to "life", gamedev things are extremely slow, but speed has nothing to do with knowledge.
-And, knowledge is what I'm after, no matter the time it takes me. 🙂
+And, knowledge is what I'm after, no matter the time it takes me. 🙂<!--

+GPU

+-->

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzYzNzcxMTE0LDcxOTkxNDYyNSwtMTgwMj
-I1ODc5MSwtNjgxNTc4MTBdfQ==
+eyJoaXN0b3J5IjpbLTg5Njg0OTQ2OCw3NjM3NzExMTQsNzE5OT
+E0NjI1LC02ODE1NzgxMF19
 -->